cde-ev/cdedb2/doc/source/Introduction_VM.rst

 Now the VM is ready to be used for offline deployment.
 Access it via browser.
 For security reasons the VM does not contain your real login password.
-Everyone can log in with their normal username (i.e. their email address) and the password ``secret``.
+Everyone can log in with their normal username (i.e. their email address) and the fixed password ``secret``.

 After the event you export the data from the offline instance the same way you exported the online instance, receiving a JSON-file with the data of the offline instance.
-This file you upload into the online instance thereby unlocking the event.
+This file you upload into the online instance thereby unlocking the event via the corresponding button on the event overview page.
 This overwrites all data of your event in the online instance with data from the offline VM (potentially deleting things).

-You can test the lock/unlock procedure by unlocking the online instance directly after locking it by uploading the file you just downloaded.
-This has no effect since the event data is replaced by itself.
+You can test the offline deployment without locking the online instance and then directly scrapping your offline test instance to see whether there are any pitfalls.